Quantile hedging for basket derivatives: Abstract

 \section{Abstract}

-The problem of quantile hedging for multiple assets derivatives in the Black-Scholes model with correlation is considered.
+The problem of quantile hedging for basket derivatives in the Black-Scholes model with correlation is considered.
 Explicit formulas for the probability maximizing function and the cost reduction function are derived.
 Applicability of the results for the widely traded derivatives as digital, quantos, outperformance and spread options is shown.